eonu/sequentia/README.md

   </div>
 </p>

-## Introduction
+## About

-Sequential data is often observed in many different forms such as audio signals, stock prices, and even brain & heart signals.
-Such data is of particular interest in machine learning, as changing patterns over time naturally provide many interesting opportunities and challenges for classification.

-**Sequentia is a Python package that implements various classification algorithms for sequential data.**
+Sequentia is a Python package that provides various classification algorithms for sequential data, including classifiers based on hidden Markov models, dynamic time warping and recurrent neural networks.

-Some examples of how Sequentia can be used in isolated sequence classification include:
+Some examples of how Sequentia can be used in sequence classification include:

-- determining a spoken word based on its audio signal or some other representation such as MFCCs,
+- determining a spoken word based on its audio signal or alternative representations such as MFCCs,
-- identifying potential heart conditions such as arrhythmia from ECG signals,
+- identifying heart conditions such as arrhythmia from ECG signals,
-- predicting motion intent for gesture control from electrical muscle activity,
+- predicting motion intent for gesture control from sEMG signals,
 - classifying hand-written characters according to their pen-tip trajectories,
-- classifying hand or head gestures from rotation or movement signals,
-- classifying the sentiment of a phrase or sentence in natural language from word embeddings.
+- classifying the sentiment of a phrase in natural language from word embeddings.

 ## Build status